 Disadvantages of Phenolic Glue

 - Color is too dark will may not look suitable in some uses.

-- Glue layer is too crispy
+- The glue layer is too crispy

-Type B Bond – Melamine Fortified Urea Formaldehyde (MUF)
+Type B Bond – Melamine Fortified Urea-formaldehyde (MUF)

 Melamine-urea formaldehyde (MUF) adhesives are adhesives which combine the properties from urea and melamine polymers, to ensure optimal and cost-efficient performance.

 Melamine UF glue is a condensation product of melamine, urea and formaldehyde.
 It is a UF glue modified with melamine and PVA.
 The melamine and PVA are added when plywood factory produces E0 plywood.

 The quality of MUF depends on the mol ratio of urea and melamine.
 Melamine weight is usually 5%-20% of the urea weight.
 If melamine is too many, the cost is too high.
 If melamine is too less, the glue will be less adhesive.